Lee Byrne: Wales

-British & Irish Lions

-Personal
+Personal life

 It was announced in March 2011 that Byrne had become engaged to ITV Wales Tonight presenter Andrea Benfield; they married on New Year's Day 2012.

+The couple's first child, a daughter, was born in 2019, after being conceived naturally; Byrne had previously been told by doctors that she would likely "never be able to carry her own pregnancy" and spent seven years undergoing IVF treatment.

 Byrne has spoken publicly about his dyslexia.
 It has caused him some setbacks - "There were a couple of times where I would go out and the French players would say I wasn’t picking up French very easily.
-I remember one of the players saying I was lazy and I wasn’t learning.
+I remember one of the players saying I was lazy and I wasn't learning.
 Obviously there was a reason because of my dyslexia, so that upset me a little bit" - but it has not been exclusively a negative for him - "I could see space before it happened - quicker than anybody else - so in a way I suppose it was a gift for me."

 In November 2017, Lee Byrne published his autobiography, The Byrne Identity.
-Sections from it were serialised over four issues of The Western Mail (Wales).
+Sections from it were serialised over four editions of the Western Mail newspaper.